lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 The 21 x 13 grid was made by creating 273 divs within the main grid wrapper.
 The 240 divs would be referred to as 'cells' in this README.

-Each cell was given an id of its cell number as this would help with Alien's positioning and collision detection.
+Each cell was given an ID of its cell number as this would help with Alien's positioning and collision detection.

 The movement of a cell is achieved by adding and removing the 'occupied' player, alien, laser class.
 As the aliens, player and the laser moves position - the class is removed from the previous cell and applied to the new one.
-The 3 different class has 3 different timer, which means they each move at a different pace.
+The 3 different classes have 3 different timers, which means they each move at a different pace.

 ### Day Two:

 #### Drawing aliens and the spaceship

+I declared the the starting positions for the aliens by assigning the cell's ID to each alien and storing them in an array

+I also assigned an empty array for the <code>removedAliens</code> to keep track of the aliens that are eliminated.

+Also I declared a <code>let</code> variable called playerCurrentPosition <code></code> for the player in the 262nd cell that will change according to the key the user is pressing, ◀️ or ▶️.

 ```
 let removedAliens = []